MarktW86/azure-psdocs-processing/azureadps/1.0/MSOnline/Set-MsolServicePrincipal.md

 ```
 PS C:\> $a = @()
 PS C:\> $a = $a + (Get-MsolServicePrincipal -ServicePrincipalName "MyApp").Addresses
-PS C:\> $a = $a + (New-MsolServicePrincipalAddress -Value "myApp1.com")
+PS C:\> $a = $a + (New-MsolServicePrincipalAddresses -Value "myApp1.com")
-PS C:\> $a = $a + (New-MsolServicePrincipalAddress -Value "myApp2.com")
+PS C:\> $a = $a + (New-MsolServicePrincipalAddresses -Value "myApp2.com")
 PS C:\> Set-MsolServicePrincipal -AppPrincipalId $AppId -Addresses $a
 ```

 This command updates the addresses of a service principal.
-In this example, existing Addresses that were previously created ("myApp1.com", "myApp2.com") using the [New-MsolServicePrincipalAddress](./New-MsolServicePrincipalAddress.md) cmdlet, are associated with the service principal.
+In this example, existing Addresses that were previously created ("myApp1.com", "myApp2.com") using the [New-MsolServicePrincipalAddresses](./New-MsolServicePrincipalAddresses.md) cmdlet, are associated with the service principal.

 ## PARAMETERS